-Is your rat sneezing but acting normal or is your baby rat sneezing a lot?
+A Rat Rattle, Wheeze, Sneeze, Cough?
+Is your rat sneezing but acting normal, or is your baby rat sneezing a lot?
 That’s an infection!
-But wait… Do not be scared as we’d show you how to fix it!
+But wait… Please do not be scared, as we’d show you how to fix it!

-Generally, sneezing in pet rats can be a sure sign of a respiratory disease and is one of the most common health issues in rats at the vets!
+Generally, sneezing in pet rats can be a sure sign of respiratory disease and is one of the most common health issues in rats at the vet!

-Respiratory infections in rats can be caused by a number of various pathogens with the most prevalent cause being a mixed bacterial infection.
+Various pathogens can cause respiratory infections in rats, with the most prevalent cause being a mixed bacterial infection.